 The Eagle AXS shifters are identical save for the anodized finish on the metal mounting piece.
 GX gets black, which we prefer, and XO1/XX1 get a gray silver.
 The shifters are functionally and physically identical, yet the GX model costs $50 less.

-The upgrade kits for all three groups are the same, giving you the derailleur, shifter, battery, charger, and the derailleur adjustment tool.
+The upgrade kits for all three groups are the same, giving you the derailleur, shifter, battery, charger, and derailleur adjustment tool.
 The tool lets you easily adjust the B-tension screw to position the upper pulley correction for the best shifting performance.

 SRAM Eagle AXS component weights comparison